Benefit Issuances and Use of Benefits

 1. Tommy’s sister Sandra is his authorized representative.
 Unbeknownst to Tommy, Sandra spends the entire allotment of food benefits for the month of July.
 Tommy isn’t eligible for replacement because Sandra is his authorized representative and has permission to use his EBT card.
 This situation doesn’t meet the definition of skimming, cloning, etc.

-2. Debbie lost her wallet on August 10th which included her EBT card.
-She contacted the department on August 14th to report the lost EBT card and received a replacement card on that same day.
+3. Maria lost her wallet on August 10th which included her EBT card.
+She contacted the department on August 14th to report the lost EBT card and received a replacement card that same day.
 She discovers $500 in food benefits are missing.
-She calls the department on August 15h to request replacement.
-A review of the case shows that the $500 was spent at a Walmart in Florida on August 11th.
-Debbie isn’t eligible for replacement because the EBT card wasn’t in her possession at the time her benefits were stolen.
+She calls the department on August 15th to request replacement.
+A review of the case shows $500 was spent at a Walmart in Florida on August 11th.
+Maria isn’t eligible for replacement because the EBT card wasn’t in her possession at the time her benefits were stolen.

-3. Timmy receives food and cash benefits.
-He reports that his entire food and cash allotments for the month of August is missing.
-The department confirms that the food and cash was used in the state of New York via skimming, cloning or another fraudulent method.
-Tommy is eligible to have his food replaced for the month of August.
-However, cash will not be replaced as the state of Washington doesn’t have funding to replace cash benefits that have been stolen via skimming, cloning, or other fraudulent methods.
+4. Ji-hoon receives food and cash benefits.
+He reports his entire food and cash allotments for the month of August are missing.
+The department (EBT HQ) confirm the food and cash benefits were used in New York state via skimming, cloning or another fraudulent method.
+Ji-hoon is eligible to have his food and cash replaced for the month of August.

-5. If the same household lost $600 on March 1st, they would receive a maximum of $500 in replacement benefits.
+If the above household lost $600 on March 1st, they would receive a maximum of $500 in replacement benefits.

 Same situation as above except benefits totaling $900 are stolen through skimming on July 20th.
 The household would be eligible to have $860 replaced as two times the last monthly allotment issued ($860) immediately prior to the date when the benefits were stolen is less than the actual amount stolen ($900).